panel-attack/panel-attack/CONTRIBUTING.md

 Please ensure the following requirements are met for submitting pull requests containing assets:
 - All assets are mentioned by filepath and name in the repository's license file with the correct license and copyright holder
 - All assets additionally have the license and copyright notice stored in their metadata
-  - Music should additionally include a title and artist in the respective metadata fields; for other media (SFX, voicelines, visual assets) this is optional
   - If the copyright holder provided a link to their web presence, it has to be included in the metadata as well
+  - For music only:
+    - Music should additionally include a title and artist in the respective metadata fields
-  - If an asset was created specifically for use in Panel Attack the metadata should also contain link to the Panel Attack website
+    - If music was created specifically for use in Panel Attack the metadata should also contain link to the Panel Attack website

-- Project files with the purpose to facilitate the creation of future derivatives are to be submitted to the [panel-attack/panel-attack-resources](https://github.com/panel-attack/panel-attack-resources) repository
+Project files with the purpose to facilitate the creation of future derivatives are to be submitted to the [panel-attack/panel-attack-resources](https://github.com/panel-attack/panel-attack-resources) repository.

 ## Coordination

 Cohesiveness is a difficult task in a community of voluntary contributors but a much desired quality in a video game.

 Please use the [official Discord server](http://discord.panelattack.com) to coordinate with others in the #pacci channel in advance if you wish to contribute.